ngntrgduc/english-learning-system/README.md

 Commands:
   add     Add a vocab to file.
-  char    Print all vocabs start with a character. check   Check vocab file. delete  Delete a vocab in file. head    'head' functionality. llm     Cenerate sentences/paragraphs with given vocab, using Gemini random  Get random vocabs. stat    Show vocab statistics. tail    'tail' functionality.
+  check   Check vocab file.
+  delete  Delete a vocab using fzf. find    Find vocabs using fzf. head    'head' functionality. llm     Cenerate sentences/paragraphs with given vocabs using Gemini. random  Get random vocabs. start   List all vocabs start with some character. stat    Show vocab statistics. tail    'tail' functionality.
 ```

 ## TODO
 - [ ] Create a chatbot for writing skills, checking grammar...
-    - [ ] Mistral? find model specific for english learning, or finetune it...
+    - [ ] find a model specific for english learning, or finetune it...
 - [ ] Convert to database? does it faster?
 - [x] Rewrite it to CLI using Click
     - [x] Integrate fzf
-    - [ ] convert it to a module?
+    - [ ] convert it to a module? with `uv` for faster installation
+    - [ ] split commands into different files
-    - [ ] implement trie with auto suggestion instead of fzf?
+    - [ ] ~~implement trie with auto suggestion instead of fzf?~~ -> Overengineering, fzf already did this
     - [ ] REPL mode?
     - [x] LLM to generate sentence/paragraph for given vocab
         - [x] Call Gemini API?
-    - [ ] chat interface?

 ## Some good resources 🔥
 - [IELTS Online Tests](https://ieltsonlinetests.com/ielts-exam-library#academic-test)